-The IO/standard is LVTTL (0 V...3.3 V) without external power supply, and TTL (0 V...5 V) when an external power supply for the trigger unit is used.
+The IO/standard is LVTTL (0V...3.3 V) without external power supply, and TTL (0V...5 V) when an external power supply for the trigger unit is used.

-Trigger Out 1 - 4 are freely configurable in the LAS AF software tools Live Data Mode and Electrophysiology.
-The triggers are configured within the Trigger Settings window (see section 7, page 14).
+Trigger Out 1-4 (Plugs for output triggers to be connected with external devices): are freely configurable in the LAS AF software tools Live Data Mode and Electrophysiology.
+The triggers are configured within the Trigger Settings window (See section 7, page 18).

-Trigger Out 5 - 8
+Trigger Out 5-8

-These standard trigger out signals are created independently from any application.
+These standard trigger out signals are created independent from any application.
 They are automatically created in the scan head.